EasyScience/EasyCore/docs/src/index.rst

 Free and open-source
 Anyone is free to use easyCore and the source code is openly shared on GitHub.

-* Cross-platform
-easyCore is written in Python and available for all platforms.
+* *Cross-platform* - easyCore is written in Python and available for all platforms.

-* Various techniques
-easyCore has been used to build various libraries such as easyDiffraction and easyReflectometry.
+* *Various techniques* - easyCore has been used to build various libraries such as easyDiffraction and easyReflectometry.

-* Advanced built-in features
-easyCore provides features such as model minimization, automatic script generation, undo/redo, and more.
+* *Advanced built-in features* - easyCore provides features such as model minimization, automatic script generation, undo/redo, and more.

 Projects using easyCore